Nestled in the shadow of Pikes Peak is the small and remarkable town of Cripple Creek.

 Besides the Billy’s expansion, a proposed boutique hotel bid by Triple Crown Casinos, which will be located in the back of the Brass Ass area, has previously received the green light by city leaders.
 This project calls for a general store and a number of non-gaming amenities.

-A massive amount of improvements and renovations have also taken place at the former Wildwood casino, as part of new ownership by a company led by Texas billionaire and restaurant tycoon Tilman Fertitta.
-The Wildwood became part of Fertitta Entertainment’s Golden Nugget casino brand.
-After months of design changes and proposed upgrades, this new branding is now official with its prime lodging facility now named the Golden Nugget Hotel.
+A massive amount of improvements too are slated for the Wildwood casino, as part of new ownership by a company lead by Texas billionaire and restaurant tycoon Tilman Fertitta.
+The Wildwood will become part of Fertitta Entertainment’s Golden Nugget casino brand.

 Expansion efforts are moving ahead on the nongaming front with a variety of new business ventures.
-The Gold Camp Café, right next to city hall, has been a big hit, along with The Mercantile retail shop.
+The Gold Camp Café has been a big hit, along with The Mercantile retail shop.
 The Mercantile has gained much popularity too with the addition of a take-out Mexican restaurant, El Burro Loco.

-In addition, the new District Kitchen and Saloon, located on Bennett Avenue, is slated to open in the near future.
+In addition, the new District Kitchen and Saloon, located on Bennett Avenue, is slated to open sometime this summer.
 The Saloon has already gotten the go-ahead by the city in its bid for a liquor license.
 This has been one of the most ambitious renovation projects of a site that once served as a gift shop.

 Plus, the town has experienced a growing interest in affordable housing efforts, courtesy of temporary development incentives aimed at make these projects more appealing for developers.
 It is estimated this incentive program has paved the way for more than 20 new housing units in the last year, a dramatic increase from previous years, with plans for many more units.
 In fact, plans are on the table for close to 1,000 more units over an extended period.